radcamp/radcamp.github.io/AF-Biota/05_STRUCTURE_API.md

 ### Why STRUCTURE?
 Although there are many newer and faster implementations of STRUCTURE, such as `faststructure` or `admixture`, the original STRUCTURE works much better with missing data, which is of course a common feature of RAD-seq data sets.

+### What is the "true" value of K?
+Identifying the true number of genetic clusters in a sample is a long standing, and difficult problem (see for example [Evanno et al 2005](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1365-294X.2005.02553.x), [Verity & Nichols 2016](http://www.genetics.org/content/early/2016/06/10/genetics.115.180992), and partiulcarly [Janes et al 2017 (titled "The K = 2 conundrum"](https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.14187)).
+Famously, the method of identifying the best K presented in [Pritchard et al (2000)](http://www.genetics.org/content/155/2/945) is described as "dubious at best".
+Even Evanno et al (2005) (cited over 12,000 times) "... insist that this (deltaK) criterion is another ad hoc criterion...."
+Because of this we stress that population structure analysis is as an exploratory method, and should be approached in a heirarchical fashion.

 # **STRUCTURE** Analyses

 ## Configure HPC environment for ipyparallel ***(THIS IS VERY IMPORTANT)***